pawstar-lag/pawstar-lag/README.md

 - Eminem is a really quick rapper, but Tech n9ne is quicker.
 If you don't belive me, listen to **_Worldwide Choppers_**.
 I still like Eminem though.

-### Microsoft is the worst operating system ever.
+### Microsoft Windows is the worst operating system ever.
 It is closed-source and costs money TO RUN it.
 Linux, on the other hand, is much better.
 It deserves the W over the other operating systems.
 It isn't "cringe" or stupid.
 Do not listen to people who say that.
 They are sort of dumb.
-If you don't believe me, even MICROSOFT USE LINUX TO HOST!!
+If you don't believe me, even MICROSOFT USES LINUX TO HOST ITS SERVERS!!
 Most servers are Linux.
 Who cares what anyone says.
 Linux is the best.